 . . .
 Such a movement could not be performed secretly.
 It was no sooner announced that he intended visiting Boston than every breast beat with rapture, joy, and exultation.
 The mechanicks were employed, some in erecting triumphal arches, some in painting flags expressive of their several branches of business, which the most respectable of the order were to carry forth . . . .
 All of the superior orders were busy in forming addresses expressive of his transcendent merit, and their great love and respect for him.
 The poets in writing odes and other poems asserted their abilities. . . .
 The military were all in motion and made a superb appearance.
 Thus after a week’s preparation and expectation the great the important day (in honor of which everything that an infant world could do was to be done for the Man that many of them fancyed themselves under the greatest obligation to) arrived.
 The people met in the Mall, formed themselves into a regular processing, each man following the flag bearing a device expressive of his employment, first the merchants, then the clergy, doctors, lawyers, & sea captains, the mechanics alphabetically, thus proceeded by the select men (they you know must always be first) they marched down prison lane and up the main street . . . .

 Barker knew she had an appreciative audience for her colorful description.
-Christian Barnes and her husband, Henry, had been forced to flee the colonies in 1775 because of Henry’s British trading activities and had forfeited their substantial Estate.
+Christian Barnes and her husband, Henry, had been forced to flee Massachusetts in 1775 because of Henry’s British trading activities and had forfeited their substantial estate.
 Banished by an Act of the General Court, they had settled in Bristol.
-Portraits of Christian and Henry Barnes hang in the parlor of our 1688 Old Ordinary House Museum.
-Christian’s has two slashes across it and Henry’s a hole in the middle of the chest–which tradition claims were left by the Marlborough patriots who seized the Barnes estate.
+Portraits of Christian and Henry Barnes hang in the parlor of our Old Ordinary House Museum.
+Christian’s has two slashes across it and Henry’s a hole in the middle of the chest; tradition claims that these inflicted by the Marlborough patriots who seized the Barnes estate.
 It is through Deborah Barker that these paintings came to rest in Hingham.